nikki202103/Smart-OPD/Readme.md

-✅ Accessible — smartphone, phone, or no-tech patients all included ✅ Resilient — works offline, doesn't crash the hospital ✅ Honest — realistic wait windows, self-correcting estimates, no false promises ✅ Fair — reassignment, lateness, and emergencies handled by rule, not by race ✅ Privacy-Safe — minimal data collection, encrypted, access-controlled ✅ Sustainable — maintainable locally, no vendor lock-in
+✅ Accessible — smartphone, phone, or no-tech patients all included ✅ Resilient — works offline, doesn't crash the hospital ✅ Honest — realistic wait windows, self-correcting estimates, no false promises ✅ Fair — one clear priority rule, not competing ones; lateness and emergencies handled by rule, not by race ✅ Privacy-Safe — minimal data collection, encrypted, access-controlled ✅ Sustainable — maintainable locally, no vendor lock-in